Sabine2021/ELK-STACK/README.md

 ![Network Diagram](Diagrams/network_diagram.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the ansible file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the Beats file may be used to install only certain pieces of it, such as Filebeat.

 -filebeat-configuration.yml
 -filebeat-playbook.yml